- Rutgers University Copyright Policy

-Rutgers does not authorize streaming entire audiovisual works in the learning management system, on e-reserves, on websites, or elsewhere.
+Except as allowed by the conditions listed above, Rutgers does not authorize streaming entire audiovisual works in the learning management system, on e-reserves, on websites, or elsewhere.
 Costs for such licenses, as with other types of permissions, would need to be covered by departments or instructors.
 Exceptions may be appropriate in situations where public performance or streaming licenses are found not to be available after a reasonable effort to identify a licensor, and for which there is no other form of access and no acceptable alternative for viewing other than temporary streaming through a Rutgers server.

 Photographs and other images

 - Fair use supports transformative uses to illustrate educational concepts

 - Comply with licenses (terms and conditions)

 - Be aware of sites that appear to operate legally but do not have rights to license images (the Internet contains a lot of these)